View Map

 Wind your way down to Baltimore Harbour in lively West Cork and watch your kids' faces when they meet some the Atlantic’s most characterful creatures.
 Clamber on to Whale Watch West Cork’s vessel ‘Voyager’ and keep your eyes peeled for inquisitive dolphins, cheeky seals and beautiful basking sharks, as well as minke and fin whales.

-On a clear summer night, take the evening sailing and huddle up together out on the water as the sun sets over Oileán Chléire (Cape Clear Island)
+On a clear summer night, take the evening sailing and huddle up together out on the water as the sun sets over Oileán Chléire (Cape Clear Island).

 Aerial view of Baltimore Harbour in West Cork